Ashiquekk696/draggable_multi_listview/README.md

 import 'package:flutter/material.dart';

 void main() {
-  runApp(DragDropExample());
+  runApp(DraggableMultiListViewExample());
 }

 /// A StatelessWidget representing the entire example UI for a
-/// Drag-and-Drop task manager with three categories: To-Do, In Progress, Completed. class DragDropExample extends StatelessWidget {
+/// draggable_multi_listview task manager with three categories: To-Do, In Progress, Completed. class DraggableMultiListViewExample extends StatelessWidget {
-  DragDropExample({super.key});
+  DraggableMultiListViewExample({super.key});

   /// List of tasks in the "In Progress" state.
   /// Each task contains a title, description, and due date.